H4HWV2011/msjarvis-public-docs/thesis/11-llm-fabric-of-ms-jarvis.md

 The current deployment uses a substantial set of base and specialist models served by Ollama, running inside the `jarvis-ollama` container and exposed on port `11434`.
 These models fall into several families:

 - **Core general-purpose models**
-  - `llama3:latest`, `llama3.1:8b` – primary general-purpose reasoning models for rich, multi-step questions where high-quality synthesis is important.
+  - `llama3:latest`, `llama3.1:latest` – primary general-purpose reasoning models for rich, multi-step questions where high-quality synthesis is important.
   - `mistral:latest` – fast, strong generalist for tightly scoped tasks where latency matters.
   - `llama2:latest` – compatibility baseline for comparative experiments and legacy flows.
-  - Chat-oriented variants such as `vicuna:latest`, `openchat:latest`, `neural-chat:latest`, `starling-lm:latest`, `zephyr:latest`, `qwen2:latest`, `orca-mini:latest`, `dolphin-phi:latest`, `phi:latest`, and `phi3:mini` for different tradeoffs of style, speed, and capacity.
+  - Chat-oriented variants such as `vicuna:latest`, `openchat:latest`, `neural-chat:latest`, `starling-lm:latest`, `zephyr:latest`, `qwen2:latest`, `orca-mini:latest`, `dolphin-phi:latest`, `phi3:mini`, and `stablelm-zephyr:latest` for different tradeoffs of style, speed, and capacity.

 - **Code and data specialists**
   - `deepseek-coder:latest`, `codellama:latest`, `starcoder2:latest`, `sqlcoder:latest` – tuned for code generation, refactoring, and SQL.

 - **Multimodal and vision models**
-  - `llava:latest`, `bakllava:latest`, `minicpm-v:latest` – for image- and vision-related tasks where enabled.
+  - `llava:latest`, `minicpm-v:latest` – for image- and vision-related tasks where enabled.

 - **Domain-specific and compact models**
   - `medllama2:latest` – for medical or clinical-style language and reasoning.
-  - `tinyllama:latest`, `tinyllama:1.1b`, `gemma:2b` – smaller variants for constrained environments and quick utility tasks.
+  - `tinyllama:latest`, `gemma:2b`, `qwen2.5:1.5b` – smaller variants for constrained environments and quick utility tasks.

 All models are accessed via Ollama’s HTTP interface and are called from FastAPI services in `~/msjarvis-rebuild/services`, with model selection controlled through configuration and routing logic rather than hard-coded choices.
 Not all installed models are active in every workflow, but the fabric maintains this broader pool to support specialization and experimentation.